NPetersenDK/IsoToMKV/README.md

-# IsoToMKV
-- Converting ISO files to MKV easy and fast.
+# IsoToMKV - Converting ISO files the easy and fast way.

 A PowerShell script that can convert the "old" beloved ISO format to MKV.
 This script only needs two types of input - where you have your current ISO's and where you want the script to export them.